 Here is a short video to show you how to take progress pictures the right way:

-I believe that weekly weigh-ins and photo shoots are enough, but if you want to delve deeper and get a fuller understanding of where you are on your weight loss journey, then you can start tracking other body stats.
+Weekly weigh-ins and photo shoots are enough, but if you want to a clearer picture of your weight loss journey, start tracking other body stats.

 - Take weekly measurements of your hips, chest and waist, upper arms, thighs and write it down.

-- Measure your starting body fat percent, and then check on it on a monthly basis.
-You can use a body fat caliper for this.
+- Measure your starting body fat percent and then check on it on a monthly basis.
+You can use a body fat caliper.

 - Ask another person, preferably a trusted friend or family member.
 Look for honest critique and feedback.